PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 For more on salloc see [this page](https://researchcomputing.princeton.edu/slurm).

-### ssh to the compute node where your last job is running without knowing the job id
+### ssh to the compute node where your last job is running without specifying the job id

 It is often useful to SSH to the compute node where your job is running.
 From there one can inspect memory usage, thread performance and GPU utilization, for instance.
 The following function will connect you to the compute node that your most recent job is on: